-If you are a new user, we recommend reading the first few sections of the CIME documentation which is written so that, as much as possible, individual sections stand on their own and the CIME documentation guide can be scanned and sections read in a relatively ad hoc order.
+If you are a new user, we recommend reading the first few sections of the CIME documentation which is written so that, as much as possible, individual sections stand on their own.
+The CIME documentation can be scanned and sections read in a relatively ad hoc order.